byronwall/byronwall.github.io/_posts/2015-05-29-setting-up-a-blog.md

 Cloned a copy of the repository to a local directory to avoid creating everything in the web interface.
 Using Git Hub for Windows saves a lot of hassle over the other interfaces available.

-Created a posts folder with a ~~blog subfolder~~.
+Created a posts folder with a blog subfolder.
 Do not create the subfolders for this.
 Instead use the `cateogry` tag inside the front matter to create the permalink to _look_ like a subfolder.

 Moved an image over for the teaser.
 Link here does not need to include `/images/`, just the file name.